 • Child Support

 Yes, the disestablishment of paternity is also possible under certain circumstances.
 The following facts can lead to the disestablishment of paternity in the state of Florida:

 • The payor has not adopted the child

 • Paternity not acknowledged by a sworn statement

-Whether you are looking to establish paternity rights for yourself as the father or are advocating for you children’s future, the staff at LaFrance Law are experienced Florida paternity rights lawyers that can help you in your time of need.
-Fill out the form to the right or give us a call at (813) 930-5542 for a free consultation.
+Whether you are looking to establish paternity rights for yourself as the father or are advocating for you children’s future, the staff at LaFrance Law are experienced Florida paternity rights lawyers that can and will help you in your time of need.
+Contact us using the form to the right or give us a call at (813) 930-5542 for a free consultation.